top of page

 How To Get Started With Trademarking

 The trademark register is the essential place to search for the availability of a name because it includes both registered and proposed trademarks that businesses have claimed for their future use.
-However, you can spend ALOT of time reviewing trademark search results if you don’t approach it with a good strategy.
+However, you can spend a lot of time reviewing trademark search results if you don’t approach it with a good strategy.

 Women looking at Canadian Trademark Database on laptop